 Implementing Total Quality Management in practice necessitates an organizational culture and climate.
 This takes time and endurance to finish the process.
 The procedure does not happen overnight; the outcomes may not be appreciated for a long period of time.
 Numerous stages must be taken in the process of shifting to quality management in an organization.
 The study acknowledged six (6) qualities for successfully implementing a TQM program.
-They include customer focus, process focus, prevention and inspection, worker enablement and compensation,

-Published by the European Centre for Research Training and Development UK fact-based decision-making, and receptivity to feedback.
+They include customer focus, process focus, prevention and inspection, worker enablement and compensation, fact-based decision-making, and receptivity to feedback.
 TQM identifies that a faultlessly manufactured product is worthless if it is not what the consumer desires.